wosayande608-collab/Mechanical-Engineering-Portfolio/README.md

 ## 🔧 01 | Mechanical Materials — Exploratory Data Analysis

-**Dataset:** Materials and their Mechanical Properties
+**Dataset:** Materials and their Mechanical Properties — Kaggle
 **Size:** 1,552 rows × 15 columns
 **Tools:** Python • Pandas • NumPy • Matplotlib

-Analyzed engineering materials including steel grades using properties such as ultimate tensile strength (Su), yield strength (Sy), elastic modulus (E), shear modulus (G), and Brinell hardness (Bhn).
+Analyzed engineering materials, including steel grades, using properties such as ultimate tensile strength (Su), yield strength (Sy), elastic modulus (E), shear modulus (G), and Brinell hardness (Bhn).

 ### What I Did

-- Inspected dataset structure, columns, and data types
+- Inspected the dataset structure, columns, and data types.
-- Investigated missing values
+- Investigated missing values across the dataset.
-- Filled missing Heat Treatment values with "Not Specified"
+- Filled missing Heat Treatment values with "Not Specified".
-- Imputed missing A5 values using the median
+- Imputed missing A5 values using the median.
-- Removed highly incomplete Bhn, pH, and HV columns
+- Removed highly incomplete Bhn, pH, and HV columns.
-- Removed the free-text Description column
+- Removed the free-text Description column from the numerical analysis.
-- Confirmed zero duplicate rows
+- Confirmed that there were zero duplicate rows.
-- Generated summary statistics
+- Generated summary statistics using descriptive analysis.
-- Analyzed material types
+- Examined unique material types.
-- Created tensile-strength distributions
+- Created a histogram of tensile strength (Su).
-- Compared the top 10 strongest materials
+- Compared the top 10 materials by average tensile strength.
-- Created an Su vs Sy scatter plot
+- Created a scatter plot comparing Su and Sy.
-- Created a correlation matrix
+- Created a correlation matrix for numerical properties.

 ### Engineering Relevance

-Supports data-driven comparison and material-selection decisions in engineering design.
+This project demonstrates how engineering material data can be cleaned, analyzed, and visualized to support **material comparison and data-informed material-selection decisions**.

 ### 🔗 Project Repository